cynthiatreger/az-routing-guide-intro/README.md

 ## Guide Structure

-I have been thinking of many ways to present the information and have finally decided to propose a **step by step approach**, starting from basic VNET peering connectivity and building up from there on the impact of adding a **virtual network gateway (Expressroute or VPN)** and how to influence the propagation of On-Prem routes ([Episode #1](https://github.com/cynthiatreger/az-routing-guide-ep1-vnet-peering-and-virtual-network-gateways)).
+I have been thinking of many ways to present the information and have finally decided to propose a **step by step approach**, starting from basic VNET peering connectivity and building up from there on the impact of adding an **Azure Virtual Network Gateway (Expressroute or VPN)** and how to influence the propagation of On-Prem routes ([Episode #1](https://github.com/cynthiatreger/az-routing-guide-ep1-vnet-peering-and-virtual-network-gateways)).

 [Episode #2](https://github.com/cynthiatreger/az-routing-guide-ep2-nic-routing) will be about clarifying some of the Azure routing elements and the used terminology.